Easy, No-Bake Desserts You Should Make This Summer

 Let that chill in the freezer for at least an hour, then start mixing your favorite flavor of ice cream with heavy cream.
 (We used vanilla bean and threw in some fresh strawberries.)
 Pour this creamy filling into your semi-frozen pie crust, top with sliced fruits, then freeze the whole thing for at least 5 hours.
 Make this pie the night before and guests will be wowed when you whip it out of the freezer.

-This is what happens when you layer cookies and whipped cream and let them sit until the cream has turned the cookies soft.
+This is what happens when you layer cookies and whipped cream and let them sit until the cream turns the cookies soft.
 Go classic with chocolate, or get creative with berries and cream or biscoff and coffee.
 Layer them horizontally in a glass baking dish so you can see all the pretty layers.

 A trifle is like an icebox cake that took a trip to the mall and got one of those movie-montage makeovers.
-Swap out your cookies for cake, and layer them with whipped cream, plus pastry cream, plus fruit, plus whatever toppings your heart so desires.
+Swap out your cookies for cake, and layer them with whipped cream, plus pastry cream, plus fruit, plus whatever toppings your heart desires.
 And yes, store-bought cake is totally fine!
 Here’s a basic template for how to make one, but feel free to go crazy.

 Ice Cream Sandwiches